skellis46/slipbox/literature notes/Magnason - On Time and Water.md

 > And now scientists have drawn up new horror scenarios about the consequences of a three-to-five-degree rise in Earth’s temperature.
 The Earth has abandoned geological speed; it is changing at human speed.
 And yet our response happens at a glacial pace.
 We hold a conference to determine the location for the next conference.[@magnason-2021-time p.126]

 - tension here between geological and human speed.
 Zooming into a body under pressure -- asking us to slow down.
-Slow slow down. (coincidence as I get older? ha)
+Slow slow down. (coincidence as I get older? ha); see also [[Sleigh - Relationships Between the Cracks - Making Oddkin#^342953]] - time is urgent, let us slow down

 ## Crocodile dreams